 I will not eyewash you, we got tired of getting stuck in snow, didn’t have hats against the sun which was very strong and I started feeling a bit dizzy, not far from the peak, we decided to turn around, the views were already amazing and as we also got a bit lost on the way back, we still had a nice 6 hour hike.
 Caucasus we will conquer you next time!

 In Mestia, I have for you tips for our two favourite spots.
 On our first evening, we went to a restaurant called Cafe Laila and we were more than amazed.
 The food tasted amazing and the prices were very friendly even for backpackers like us.
 We both got traditional Georgian and Svanetian (the region in which Mestia is) food.
 Midway through our meal, a traditional live Georgian music started.
-I don’t know if that happens everyday, because for us, it was just luck.
-Maybe try to contact the restaurant and ask about it, anyway, you should definitely call and book a table in advance.
-We have been lucky to be there when the restaurant opened, so we secured a table, but many people coming the same night were less fortunate.
-If you can, get a table downstairs or in the middle of the restaurant, so that you have also a good view of the show.
+I don’t know if that happens every day, because, for us, it was just luck.
+Maybe try to contact the restaurant and ask about it.
+You should definitely call and book a table in advance.
+We have been lucky to be there when the restaurant opened, but many coming the same night were less fortunate.
+Get a table downstairs or in the middle of the restaurant, so you have also a good view of the show.
 This was one of the highlights for us.

-A second place worth visiting is a wine bar called Mego Bari.
-It was nearly empty when we were there, but it is probably only because it is not directly in the center.
-It is a very cosy place with a fireplace in the middle, the selection of wines is breathtaking as well as what you get for your money.
+A second-place worth visiting is a wine bar called Mego Bari.
+It was nearly empty when we were there, but it is probably only because it is not in the centre.
+It is a cosy place with a fireplace, the selection of wines is breathtaking as well as what you get for your money.
 Glass of wine starts at 2 GEL (~60 cents) with most being priced around 6-7 GEL (~2 EUR).
-If you are not a fan of wines, you can get also amazing Georgian liquors – many flavours of chacha and zigo for example.
-The owner is more than happy to explain everything for you, to suggest or give you a little tasting if you are unsure.
-Get yourself also a small plate (which is actually not small at all) of snacks for 15 GEL, you’ll get a chance to try cheese, dry meat and traditional Georgian sweets.
+If you are not a fan of wines, you can get also amazing Georgian liquors – chacha and zigo for example.
+The owner is more than happy to explain everything, to suggest or give you a little tasting.
+Get yourself also a small plate (which is actually not small at all) of snacks for 15 GEL.
+You’ll get a chance to try cheese, dry meat and traditional Georgian sweets.
 Definitely worth it!

-As much as I enjoyed the way to Mestia by car for the views, 6 hours in a mini van got a bit tiring.
+As much as I enjoyed the way to Mestia for the views, 6 hours in a minivan was a bit tiring.
 For the way back, we have listened to suggestions of other bloggers and managed to book a flight.
 Yes, you hear me correctly, a flight through the mountains.

-A company called Vanilla Sky flies couple times a week to Kutaisi and Tbilisi.
+A company called Vanilla Sky flies a couple times a week to Kutaisi and Tbilisi.
 It is a small propeller plane for 15 passengers, so make sure you book as soon as possible.
 The plane flies only in good weather, so don’t count on it too much (definitely don’t book a connecting flight or so!).
-The flight to Kutaisi is 30-40 mins, to Tbilisi it is about an hour and it flies from and to an airport in Natakhtari.
+The flight to Kutaisi is 30-40 mins.
+To Tbilisi, it is about an hour and it flies from and to an airport in Natakhtari.
 The flight is very cheap and what you get for your money is not only time-saving but also the views of untouched mountains from above.
-I’ve never had the chance and finances to be on a plane for the view, so close to the mountains you feel like you could touch them.
-Check the video bellow for the views!
+I’ve never had the chance before and finances to be on a plane just for the view.
+Check the video below for the views!

 Mestia, I am in love!